 AMECO's telematics room at their global headquarters in Greenville, South Carolina.
 Through this technology, employees can track the status of vehicles and equipment in AMECO's fleet.

-BSM telematics unit installed under the dash of an AMECO vehicle.
+Geotab telematics unit installed under the dash of an AMECO vehicle.

 Through implementation of telematics on equipment assets, AMECO can track leading safety indicators as well as utilization of vehicles and heavy equipment.

 Telematics, a term used to describe the combination of telecommunications and informatics, is a growing trend in the equipment industry.
 Through the use of cellular and/or GPS signals, telematics units monitor and track key utilization and safety information for a variety of vehicles and heavy equipment units.